 IHPA is a key element of the NHRA, responsible for the national implementation of an ABF system and in determining the annual NEP and NEC for Australian public hospital services.
 IHPA was established as an independent government agency under Commonwealth legislation on 15 December 2011.
-It has issued five NEP Determinations:
+It has issued six NEP Determinations:

 - 2012-13 (NEP12);

 - 2013-14 (NEP13 and NEC13);

 - 2014-15 (NEP14 and NEC14);

-- 2015-16 (NEP15 and NEC15); and
+- 2015-16 (NEP15 and NEC15);

-- 2016-17 (NEP16 and NEC16).
+- 2016-17 (NEP16 and NEC16); and

+- 2017-18 (NEP17 and NEC17)

-IHPA has now published its sixth NEP and NEC, which sets out the determinations for 2017-18 in relation to each of its legislative functions, namely:
+IHPA has now published its seventh NEP and NEC, which sets out the determinations for 2018-19 in relation to each of its legislative functions, namely:

 - a.
-The 2017-18 NEP for health care services provided by public hospitals where the services are funded on an activity basis; - b.
-The 2017-18 NEC for health care services provided by public hospitals where the services are funded on a block funded basis; - The development and specification of classification systems for health care and other services provided by public hospitals; - d.
-Adjustments to the NEP to reflect legitimate and unavoidable variations in the costs of delivering health care services; - e.
-Except where otherwise agreed between the Commonwealth and a state or a territory the public hospital functions that are to be part-funded in that state or territory by the Commonwealth; and - f.
+The 2018-19 NEP for health care services provided by public hospitals where the services are funded on an activity basis; - b.
+The 2018-19 NEC for health care services provided by public hospitals where the services are funded on a block funded basis; - c.
+The development and specification of classification systems for health care and other services provided by public hospitals; - Adjustments to the NEP to reflect legitimate and unavoidable variations in the costs of delivering health care services;

+- Except where otherwise agreed between the Commonwealth and a state or a territory the public hospital functions that are to be part-funded in that state or territory by the Commonwealth; and - f.
 Publication of a report setting out the NEP and NEC for the coming year and any other information that would support the efficient funding of public hospitals.